Current-induced inverse symmetry breaking and asymmetric critical phenomena at current-driven tricritical point: Phase diagram

 We show the phase diagram with respect to ($T/B^{1/2}$, $J/B^{3/2}$) in Fig.\,\ref{fig:phase}.

-The phase boundary is separated into the first-order phase transition line and the second-order phase transition line.
+The phase boundary is separated into the first-order phase transition line and the critical line (CL) where the second-order phase transition occurs.
 The point between them is the TCP\,\cite{Imaizumi:2019byu}.
-As can be seen from Fig.\,\ref{fig:phase}, the second-order phase transition points\,(CPs) and the TCP appear only at finite $J$.
+As can be seen from Fig.\,\ref{fig:phase}, the CL and the TCP appear only at finite $J$.
 In the $\chi {\rm SB}$ phase, we suppose the solutions of $\theta\neq0$ are more stable than those of $\theta=0$ since the Hamiltonian density in the gravity side is smaller\,\cite{Imaizumi:2019byu}.
 In the phase diagram, we find a re-entrant structure at small $T/B^{1/2}$.
 Compared to the phase diagram with respect to the charge density instead of the current density\,\cite{Evans:2011tk}, the re-entrant behavior is characteristic of the current-driven system.
-Moreover, we also numerically find that the critical points at small $T/B^{1/2}$ and $J/B^{3/2}$ are well described as the following relation:
+We also numerically find that the CL at small $T/B^{1/2}$ and $J/B^{3/2}$ is well described by

 where $\kappa\approx 3/2$ which is independent of $\lambda$ and $N$, whereas the factor $1.2$ depends on them.